qsun12/Intercounty-trips/README.md

 # Intercounty-trips

-This stores the code used for the analysis of intercounty trips
+This stores the code used for the analysis of intercounty trips.